ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/write-a-restful-api-with-ballerina.md

 In this code:

 - Unlike normal functions, resource functions can have accessors.
 In this case, the accessor is set to `get`, which means only HTTP `GET` requests could hit this resource.
 Ballerina automatically serializes Ballerina records as JSON and sends them over the wire.
-The default status code HTTP responses are `200 OK`.
+- The default HTTP response status code for a resource method other than `post` is `200 OK`.
+For an HTTP `POST` resource, the default HTTP response status code is `201 Creted`.

 ### Create the second resource to add data